paulca55/markdown-docs/Web Development Tools.md

 - snippet-creator
 - Sort JSON Objects
 - Sort lines
 - stylelint _- this extension adds `stylelint` and reports errors in the 'Problems' tab.
-The npm package `stylelint-config-recommended` is required to be installed in the workspace if you want to extend these config presets.
-If you want to order CSS properties you need to install the `styleline-order` npm package in the workspace but note this requires the `stylelint` npm package to be installed in the workspace too._
+The npm package `stylelint-config-recommended` is required to be installed in the workspace if you want to extend these config presets._
 - SVG
 - SVG Viewer
 - Todo Tree